Sounds dramatic right? How can a pasta recipe really change someone’s life?

 It was the simplest spaghetti ever.
 It barely had anything going on.
 Just tomatoes, garlic, fresh basil, olive oil, and salt.
 All pretty standard stuff, but it was SO freaking delicious.

-So I cooked about 30 of these simple spaghetti dishes and because it's a good restaurant, they were adamant that I tasted every single one.
+I cooked about 30 orders of this simple spaghetti throughout the night.
+Like in any good restaurant, the chef was adamant that I tasted every single one.

-So I’m getting into the zone and starting to feel good, when about 7 or 8 orders in, I tasted a strand of spaghetti from one of the pans... and it was totally flat.
+So I was getting into the zone and starting to feel good, when about 7 or 8 orders in, I tasted a strand of spaghetti from one of the pans… and it was totally flat.

 It literally tasted like nothing.